cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 Check: Complete Region block
 +++++++++++++++++++++++++++++++++++

-The region section og your input file should now look like:
+The region section of your input file should now look like:

 .. code-block:: XML